Running Mark IV

 The OSFONTDIR environment variable should contain the paths where the system fonts must be looked for.

-See Fonts in LuaTeX#Getting access to the system fonts
+See Fonts/Fonts in LuaTeX#Getting access to the system fonts

 Downloaded files